surendrabvv/linux-essentials/README.md

 Don't be scary!
-Start learing basic things about linux.
+Start learning basic things on how to work on a linux machine.